In this section you can find details on a selection of projects that have been completed by the Commission.

 In October 1999 we published a consultation paper [1999 Best evidence rule in civil proceedings].
 Four responses were received, generally favourable to our proposals.
 A topic report was published in September 2000 [2002 Topic report on best evidence rule in civil proceedings].
 We recommended that, as far as possible Jersey should adopt legislation equivalent to the Civil Evidence Act 1995 of England and Wales, with suitable amendments to reflect the differences between the jurisdictions.
 The Legislation Committee accepted our proposals and they were implemented by the Civil Evidence (Jersey) Law 2003.

-In February 2008, we published a consultation paper on the rights of beneficiaries to information regarding a trust followed by topic report in October 2008 recommending amendments to the article 25 of the Trusts (Jersey) Law 1984.
+In February 1998, we published a consultation paper [1998 Rights of Beneficiaries to Information Regarding a Trust] on the rights of beneficiaries to information regarding a trust followed by topic report in October1998 [1998 Topic report on Rights of Beneficiaries to Information Regarding a Trust] recommending amendments to the article 25 of the Trusts (Jersey) Law 1984.